bjorniuppsala/iar-zephyr-fixes/README.md

-This is a IAR internal fork of zephyr for internal and partner use.
-It contains the required cmake/toolchain files necessary to compile, build and run zephyr projects using IAR compiler and linker.
-It also contains patches improving zephyrs compatibility with non-GNU compilers.
-But we are working on upstreaming these patches.
+This is an IAR internal fork of Zephyr for internal and partner use.
+It contains the required CMake/toolchain files necessary to compile, build and run zephyr projects using IAR compiler and linker.
+It also contains patches improving Zephyr's compatibility with non-GNU compilers, and we are aiming for upstreaming these patches.

 Currently we are supporting selected ARM Cortex-M targets.
-Since we are using the `CMAKE_LINKER_GENERATOR` mechanism to integrate ilink this means that configurations and modules not supported by `CMAKE_LINKER_GENERATOR` is not supported.
+Since we are using the `CMAKE_LINKER_GENERATOR` mechanism to integrate ilink, this means that configurations and modules not supported by `CMAKE_LINKER_GENERATOR`, are not supported.
 (e.g. `CONFIG_USERSPACE`)